flyway/flywaydb.org/documentation/api/hooks.md

         // ...
 Notification logic ...
         notificationService.send(notification);
     }

+    String getCallbackName() {
+        return "MyNotifier";
     }
+}
 ```

 In order to be picked up by Flyway, Java-based Callbacks must implement the Callback interface.
-They also need to be
-specified in the `flyway.callbacks` configuration property.
+Flyway will automatically scan for and load all callbacks found in the `db/callback` package.
+Additional callback classes or scan locations can be specified by the `flyway.callbacks` configuration property.

 ## Custom Migration resolvers &amp; executors